-Coastal protection measures are likely to become more important over time in the Marshall Islands, given the low elevation of its atolls and the impacts of rising sea levels.
-The project will increase national capacity to plan and implement effective coastal protection measures, including lessons learned in technical planning, environmental impact assessment, and monitoring of coastal protection structures.
+Coastal protection measures are likely to become more important over time in the Marshall Islands given the low elevation of its atolls and the impacts of rising sea levels.

-How does this project assist climate change adaptation?
+How does this project assist climate change adaptation in Marshall Islands?

 Given the low elevation of its coral atoll landmass, Marshall Islands is vulnerable to the effects of rising sea levels and inundation of settlements and groundwater lenses.
-Vulnerability can be reduced through better planning of infrastructure and built assets.
+Vulnerability can be reduced through better planning of new infrastructure and built assets.
 Coastal protection measures will become an increasingly important feature in ensuring atoll habitability and safeguarding infrastructure.
-This project is responding to specific climate-related threats, namely rising sea levels and intensifying coastal erosion processes, in a particular location on Woia Island.
+This project is responding to specific climate-related threats, namely rising sea levels and intensifying coastal erosion processes.

-While the project focuses on the needs and concerns of a particular outer island community, the process of feasibility, design, implementation and assessment will generate experience and lessons learned that will guide and benefit the implementation of similar projects in other remote atolls.
-It is intended to increase national capacity to respond to similar circumstances.
-The project will benefit people living in isolated settlements that typically have less access to resources and assistance than people living in the urban centres of Majuro and Kwajalein.
+While the project focuses on building the capacity of the Marshall Islands government in designing and implementing hard and soft coastal protection measures, the process of feasibility study, design, implementation and assessment of the construction of the Woja Causeway will generate experience and lessons learned that will guide and benefit the implementation of similar projects in other remote atolls.